 Government ID Cards & Passports

-- Provide secure, high quality personalization using laser engraving, D2T2 or pigment ink retransfer technologies.
+- Provide secure, high quality personalization using laser engraving and D2T2 or pigment ink retransfer technologies.

 - Provide the strongest defense against alteration with custom laminates that feature unique tamper evidence and unsurpassed adhesion.

-- Meet level 1, 2 and 3 inspection requirements with multi-layered driver’s licenses.
+- Meet level 1, 2 and 3 inspection requirements with multi-layered national ID cards.

 Datacard Group solves complex identity issues for governments worldwide.
 Government agencies trust Datacard to provide secure identification solutions for over 325 ID programs in more than 95 countries including national IDs, travel documents, driver’s licenses, healthcare ID’s, smart IDs and e-government applications.
 Here is why: